itom-project/plugins/AndorSDK3/docs/AndorSDK3.rst

 Changelog
 ==========

+* itom setup 3.1.0: This plugin has been compiled using the Andor SDK 3.8.30007.0
+* itom setup 3.2.1: This plugin has been compiled using the Andor SDK 3.8.30007.0
-* itom setup >=3.1.0: This plugin has been compiled using the Andor SDK 3.8.30007.0
+* itom setup 4.0.0: This plugin has been compiled using the Andor SDK 3.8.30007.0